d4n3sh/thedaneshproject/content/posts/2009-04-24-linux-tip-6-download-with-curl.md

   - 889931010

 ---
-Here&#8217;s how to download a file using cURL.
+Here's how to download a file using cURL.

 `curl -O [full url to file]`